 Aside from being a CEO, Brad does speaking engagements for several organizations with entrepreneurs as participants

-Brad outlined on his first recorded TEDx talk about the concept of “personalized global economies” which redefine entrepreneurs’ success today.
+Brad outlined in his first recorded TEDx talk about the concept of “personalized global economies,” which redefine entrepreneurs’ success today.
 To him, having an outsourced workforce is like “having a personal global economy at your fingertips”.

 Updated statistics in 2020 indicated that up to 50% of small businesses fail for their first five years.
 Their setbacks within these years are usually sustained by risks on time, money, and lack of knowledge and resources.

 Fortunately, outsourcing can eliminate these constraints “as far as people get on board” with the industry.